 Geographic Dispersion of Respondents

 From a geographic perspective, survey responses came from across the United States.
-Survey respondents could select their “visit frequency” for Cinemark Theaters (referring to the Cinemark Brand or one of their subrands – Century Theaters, Tinseltown, CineArts, or Rave).
+Survey respondents could select their “visit frequency” for Cinemark Theaters (referring to the Cinemark Brand or one of their sub brands – Century Theaters, Tinseltown, CineArts, or Rave).
 Visit frequency was classified from frequently, meaning Cinemark Theaters was the top choice to see a movie, to light, meaning Cinemark Theaters is one of the consumer’s choices for movie-going.
 Non-visitor indicated the survey respondent did not opt to visit a Cinemark Theater.

 Most of the data is concentrated in urban pockets across California, Texas and the upper Midwest.
 As shown in Figure 3, the largest pockets of frequent visitors are in northern California, throughout Texas, Chicago, and western Pennsylvania.